konacurrents/SemanticMarkerAPI/README.md

 > [!TIP]
 > The versatility of these API's are shown with additional clients implemented for
-> voice recognition (like alexa, or siri), other messaging like telegram, X, discourse, nodered, apache (tomcat) and slack.
+> voice recognition (like alexa, or siri), and other other messaging systems like telegram, X, discourse, nodered, apache (tomcat) and slack.

 # Semantic Marker™️  REST and MQTT API